klevoya/docs/docs/cli/cli.md

 This file should be kept safe as it includes the authentication token.

 :::note Running Hydra in a CI pipeline
-When running tests as part of your Continous Integration workflow, it's enough to copy the `auth.json` file to the machine in secret.
+When running tests as part of your Continous Integration workflow, the CI server needs to be authenticated as well.
+See the [section on CI](../guides/ci.md) for more information.
 :::

 # logout